dtsitsokas/SaF_simulator_PC_MP/README.md

 2) Make sure all required input files are in the folder and up to date

-3) Open main SaF_3 file
+3) Open main file: MaxPressure_SaF_3_Execution.m

-	* set filenames of the scenarios that you wish to run
+	* set the filenames of the scenarios that you wish to run
 	* set all parameter values in section "Run Settings":

 		- in jj set a vector of all "scenario" indices that you need to run, e.g. jj = [1 2 3] to run cases scenarios{1}, scenarios{2}, scenarios{3}